 Jetstar’s Max Bundles are surprisingly well-priced, given they earn Qantas status credits at the higher Flexible Economy rate.
 It costs only $85 to add a Max Bundle to shorter domestic Jetstar flights.
 You’ll earn 60 status credits for a return Jetstar booking from Melbourne to Gold Coast, for example, at a cost of around $350.
 Note that you cannot earn points or status credits on Jetstar flights without purchasing a Bundle.

 3. Domestic First class on American Airlines

 The United States is arguably the home of status runs.
-American Airlines First class fares on flights within the United States are generally quite reasonable.
+US domestic first class service is not that great.
+But American Airlines First class fares on flights within the United States are generally quite reasonable.
 What’s more, you can easily fit three, four or even five flight sectors onto a one-way domestic ticket!
 Each sector earns status credits so the more flights, the better.
 Unfortunately these flights now “only” earn Qantas points & status credits at Business rates, but there are still some good value Qantas status runs out there.
 A popular trip is to Panama City.

 4. Malaysia Airlines Business class from Bangkok

 Malaysia Airlines has some great value Business class fares on intra-Asia flights originating from Bangkok.
 Good prices are also offered out of Bali from time to time.
 Keep an eye out for the Business class sales to destinations within Asia.
 As an example, a round-trip from Bangkok to Manila (via Kuala Lumpur) earns 240 status credits and can be booked for around $600 return on sale.